Plan for data loss prevention (DLP)

 Your implementation plan should include:

-- Mapping out your starting state and desired end state and the steps to get from one to the other
+- a map of your starting state, desired end state, and the steps to get from one to the other

-- how you will address discovery of sensitive items
+- a plan for how you'll address discovery of sensitive items

-- how you will train your end users
+- a plan for how you'll train your end users

-- how you will test and tune your policies
+- a plan for how you'll tune your policies

-- how you will review and update your data loss prevention strategy based on changing regulatory, legal, industry standard or intellectual property protection and business needs
+- a plan for how you'll review and update your data loss prevention strategy based on changing regulatory, legal, industry standard, or intellectual property protection and business needs

 Map out path from start to desired end state

 Documenting how your organization is going to get from its starting state to the desired end state is essential to communicating with your stakeholders and setting the project scope.
-Here is a set of steps that are commonly used to deploy DLP.
-You'll want more detail than this, but you can use this to frame your DLP adoption path.
+Here's a set of steps that are commonly used to deploy DLP.
+You'll want more detail than the graphic shows, but you can use it to frame your DLP adoption path.

 Sensitive item discovery

-There are multiple ways to discover what individual sensitive items are and where they are located.
+There are multiple ways to discover what individual sensitive items are and where they're located.
 You may have sensitivity labels already deployed or you may have decided to deploy a broad DLP policy to all locations that only discovers and audits items.
 To learn more, see Know your data.

 As you begin your DLP adoption, you can use these questions to focus your policy design and implementation efforts.

 Because many organizations come to DLP with the goal of regulatory compliance, answering this question is a natural starting place for planning your DLP implementation.
 But, as the IT implementer, you're probably not positioned to answer it.
-It needs to be answered by your legal team and business executives.
+Instead, you should consult your legal team and business executives for an answer.

 Example Your organization is subject to U.K. financial regulations.

-What sensitive items does your organization have that must be protected from leakage?
+What sensitive items must your organization protect from leakage?

-Example To get started quickly, you pick the
+Example To get started quickly, you might pick the preconfigured